MrReplikant/AvrilAI/README.md

 The Goal of Project Replikant is to create something totally free to use, can be community-maintained, and most of all: will never lock any kind of relationships behind a paywall, whether intimate, just friends, or whatever else have you.

+# Acknowledgements and Disclaimer:
+This program is not intended or designed to treat mental illness of any kind, and if you are experiencing such issues, you are heavily advised to see a medical professional, as Project Replikant is in no way intended to treat such issues.

+Project Replikant is based upon the code of an older version of Cloveranon's AIDungeon: Clover Editon.
+Some of their newer developments may be backported, if they are useful in improving Project Replikant, but we will not be having perfect parity.

+With the aforementioned in mind, I would like to thank Cloveranon for the creation of their AI DUngeon fork, and MikkoMMM for their code allowing for sentence generation control.
+Without either of these things, this project simply wouldn't be possible!

 # Installation Instructions for Project Replikant v1.0

 ---IMPORTANT---